jakub1203/Gesture-Controlled-Flappy-Bird-using-Fist-Detection-Model-with-CNN/README.md

 # Gesture-Controlled-Flappy-Bird-using-Fist-Detection-Model-with-CNN

 ### INTRODUCTION
 The purpose of the project was to create model which can detect if video from camera contains clenched fist.
 Based on final model I improved my first project with functionality that give opportunity to play Flappy Bird based on video from camera.
 The project is divided for three sections: data preparation (Data preparation.ipynb), training model (Training model.ipynb) and flappy bird game (Flappy Bird.ipynb).
-The code heavily relies on the content from a YouTube video found at the following URL: https://www.youtube.com/watch?v=LKispFFQ5GU

 ### DATA PREPARATION